MartinWho2/cemantix-solve/README.md

 `--abs-path : Only use if you are not launching the program from the same folder as the python file`

+`--time-limit : Select the time limit the program can run in seconds (default has no limit)""")`

 Credits for the word2vec file : https://fauconnier.github.io/#data, google